Florida’s inland platform for AI-scale compute infrastructure.

 | Capital Markets | Financing costs and investor appetite may change before construction. | Phase-gated capital deployment, strategic sale optionality, recapitalization flexibility, and structured JV pathway. |

-| Financial Model Reconciliation | Inconsistent EBITDA, capacity, or timeline assumptions can weaken investor confidence. | Use a reconciled 48% EBITDA base case, separate upside scenarios, and confirm all capacity, land-cost, and schedule assumptions against final sponsor materials before investor distribution. |
+| Financial Model Reconciliation | Inconsistent EBITDA, capacity, or timeline assumptions can weaken investor confidence. | Maintain a clearly labeled two-track presentation: reconciled 48% EBITDA base case plus separately labeled upside scenario.
+Confirm all capacity, land-cost, and schedule assumptions against final sponsor materials before investor distribution. |

 Data room support.